-Threat actors have near unlimited time and resources to not only get inside your system, but to sift through your files, determine your revenue, and demand a ransom to match.
-The most successful attacks are often researched and tailored to exploit the victim once they’ve gained access into their systems.
+Threat actors have near unlimited time and resources to not only access your operating systems, but to sift through your files, determine your revenue, and demand a ransom to match.
+The most successful attacks are often researched and tailored for a specific victim once inside.

 #1: Stay ahead of threat actors.

-The best way to prevent social engineering attacks from succeeding at your organization is through awareness and education.
+The best way to prevent social engineering attacks from succeeding at your organization is through awareness and education using cybersecurity best practices for employees.
 What an employee doesn’t know will hurt them —and your business.
 Security awareness training and phishing simulations teach staff common signs to watch for so they don’t fall victim to sly social engineering attempts.

 On a budget: AWS, Wizer and Curricula are all free-to-use options.